jacktasia/dumb-jump/README.md

 ### Basic
 There are two interactive Dumb Jump functions:

 * `dumb-jump-go` core functionality.
-Attemptes to jump to the definition for the thing under point
+Attempts to jump to the definition for the thing under point
 * `dumb-jump-back` jumps back to where you were when you jumped.
 These are chained so if you go down a rabbit how you can get back out or where you want to be.

 ## Customize

 * `(setq dumb-jump-quiet t)` in your `.emacs` if Dumb Jump is too chatty.
 * To support more languages and/or definition types `add-to-list` on `dumb-jump-find-rules` (see source code).

-Adding support for

 ## Contributing